rishi1001/Rag-Ollama/README.md

 **Step 2: Fine-Tune the Model on Specific Data Domain of Chosen Projects Colab Platform**

 * **Goal:**  Adapt the LLM to the specific terminology, language, and domain of the Projects Colab Platform's incident data.
 * **Explanation:** LLMs are trained on general datasets, **which may not perfectly align with the Projects Colab Platform's specific needs.
-Fine-tuning involves training the LLM on a more focused dataset related to the Projects Colab Platform's KPIs reports and resolutions.** This helps the LLM become familiar with the specific language used by the Projects Colab Platform and improve its ability to identify relevant patterns and trends.
+Fine-tuning involves training the LLM on a more focused dataset related to the Data Domaine .** This helps the LLM become familiar with the specific language used by improve its ability to identify relevant patterns and trends.

 **Step 3: Define the Pipeline RAG System and Which Suite Vector Database to Use**